danielp67/google-search-extension/README.md

 - Minimal permissions (only accesses Google search pages)
 - All functionality works locally in your browser

+## Permissions

+Google Search Plus requires the following permissions to function properly:

+### 🔒 Host Permissions
+- **Google.com**: Required to modify the Google search results page and add buttons to the navigation bar.
+This permission is limited to Google search pages only.

+### 🔑 Extension Permissions
+- **Storage**: Used to save your preferences (enabled modules and language settings) between sessions.
+- **Scripting**: Needed to dynamically load and execute the module scripts that add functionality to Google search.
+- **Tabs**: Used only to reload extension pages when you change your language preference.

+All permissions are used solely to provide the extension's core functionality and enhance your search experience.
+No data is collected, stored externally, or shared with third parties.

 ## Open Source

 This extension is open source and free to use.
 Contributions are welcome!